jack-mcveigh/video-stepper/README.md

 * To play a video:
 >```bash
+>source venv/bin/activate
->video-stepper video.mp4
+>video-stepper video.mp4 &
 >```

 * To play a video with custom framerate:
 >```bash
+>source venv/bin/activate
->video-stepper video.mp4 -f 0.25
+>video-stepper video.mp4 -f 0.25 &
 >```

 * To play a playlist: